Pirated anime sites surpass Disney+ and Crunchyroll

 Rafael Shinzo

-Over the past year, pirated anime websites have been taken down by copyright lawsuits filed by well-known studios.
-Platforms like AnimeFenix , Anitaku , and GogoAnime have shut down, while legal services like Crunchyroll and Disney+ continue to grow with anime's popularity.
+In the last year, pirate anime websites have been taken down by copyright lawsuits from well-known studios.
+Platforms like AnimeFenix , Anitaku , and GogoAnime have shut down, while legal services like Crunchyroll and Disney+ continue to grow with the popularity of anime.

-However, just like the Hydra metaphor, " cut off one head and two will grow ."
-According to a new report, an anime piracy website has achieved impressive numbers, even surpassing streaming giants like Disney+ and Crunchyroll.
+However, just like the Hydra metaphor, " cut off one head and two more will grow ."
+According to a new report, an anime piracy website has been achieving impressive numbers, even surpassing streaming giants like Disney+ and Crunchyroll.

 Anime - Kill la Kill Pirated Anime Sites